 Remove pan from burner.
 Let eggs stand, covered, 15 minutes large eggs/20 minutes extra-large eggs.

-Drain immediately and serve warm, or cool completely under cold running water or in bowl of iced water, then refrigerate.
+Drain immediately, peel, and serve warm, or cool completely under cold running water or in bowl of iced water, then refrigerate.

 Safety tips for decorated hard-cooked eggs